Auli- Famous Skiing Destination Of Uttarakhand

 Training courses are conducted in elements of 7 and 14 days.
 Training is conveyed to the enrolled persons in modern skiing method by qualified instructors from Skiing and Tourist Resorts, Auli and Indian Institute of Skiing and Mountaineering, Gulmarg.

-You can go for a trip to Auli anytime except in monsoons.
+You can have a trip to Auli anytime except in monsoons.
 But if you want to enjoy the eternal ecstasy of the snow, stop over this place from December to March.
-The skiing season begins form 1st December to March.
+The skiing season begins form 1st December to march.

-Mata Murti Ka Mela: In the month of September, the place becomes very vigorous because of the ‘Mata Murti Ka Mela’.
+Mata Mruti Ka Mela: In the month of September, the place becomes very vigorous because of the ‘Mata Mruti Ka Mela’.
 It is performed in Badrinath which is located nearby.
 This is among the many festivals in Auli.

 Auli rests on the way to Badrinath.
 It is bestowed with a breathtaking panoramic view of the lofty peaks of the greatest mountain range in the world, the Himalayas.
 From Dehradun It is 290 km and 252 km from Rishikesh.
 There are plenty number of hotels in Dehradun and Hotels in Haridwar which are homely and laced with modern amenities.

 Air: Nearest Airport is Jolly Grant near Dehradun (280 Km).
-Jet Airways, Air India, IndiGo and SpiceJet operate daily flights to Dehradun from New Delhi.
+Air Deccan and Kingfisher Airlines operate daily flights to Dehradun from New Delhi.

 Rail: Nearest railhead are Rishikesh / Haridwar which is linked from Delhi by Shatabdi Express from Bombay by Bandra-Dehradun Exp. from Calcutta by Howrah-Doon Exp. and from Lucknow by Gorakhanath/Doon Exp.
 Rishikesh to Joshimath by road.